 From the moment that legislators in Tallahassee began drawing up plans for a network of community colleges across the state, Orlando’s power brokers strongly opposed the idea of a public community college in their backyard.
 And while other community colleges began popping up—and were straining from their growing enrollments—Orlando had none.

-There was no need for a community college, said Valencia’s opponents, led by Martin Andersen, publisher of the Orlando Morning Sentinel and the Orlando Evening Star newspapers.
-Andersen and others objected to a new community college, preferred to support Orlando Junior College (OJC), an existing private college (located on the grounds of what is now Lake Highland Preparatory School) that was only open “for white Christians.”
-Andersen and his supporters also argued that a new community college might siphon state funds away from a proposed state university in Orlando—which would become the University of Central Florida.
+There was no need for a community college, said Valencia’s opponents, who preferred to support Orlando Junior College (OJC), an existing private college (located on the grounds of what is now Lake Highland Preparatory School) that was only open “for white Christians.”
+Community leaders also argued that a new community college might siphon state funds away from a proposed state university in Orlando—which would become the University of Central Florida.

 But the times—and Central Florida—were changing.
 While debate about a community college raged—one that would be open to students of any race or religion—Orlando was poised at an intersection, about to embark on a decade of great change.

 Once a sleepy citrus town, Orlando had begun to buzz with activity.
 In 1957, the Glenn L. Martin Company opened a missiles factory in Orlando, to fuel the space race at Kennedy Space Center, and soon dozens of subcontractors set up shop in Central Florida.
 In 1965, Walt Disney announced that he was planning to build Walt Disney World® on the outskirts of Orlando, and the stage was set for a growth trajectory that today’s urban planners could only dream about.